CitiesSkylinesMods/TMPE/README.md

 A work-in-progress modification for **Cities: Skylines** to add additional road traffic control

 # Changelog
+1.3.20, 01/04/2016
+- Bugfix: Timed traffic lights are not saved correctly after upgrading a road nearby
+- UI improvements
+- New feature: Reckless driving

 1.3.19, 01/04/2016
 - Timed traffic lights: Absolute minimum time changed to 1
 - Timed traffic lights: Velocity of vehicles is being measured to detect traffic jams
 - Improved traffic flow measurement
 - Improved path finding: Cims may now choose their lanes more independently
+- Bugfix: Upgrading a road resets the traffic light arrow mode

 1.3.18, 01/03/2016
 - Provided a fix for unconnected junctions caused by other mods